jaydenchen12/IdentificationWithHandWriting/README.md

 # Identification With Handwriting
 Machine learning project written in golang

-Provides person identification from a dataset of hand writings
+Provides signature identification from a dataset of signatures